Tool to identify a hash (hash fingerprint) automatically and recognize the algorithm(s) potentially used.

 Example: e9837d47b610ee29399831f917791a44 is a hash of the MD5 algorithm (32 hexadecimal characters)

-Sometimes there are many other algorithms that have the same hash format, impossible to know which one was used without testing them all.
+Sometimes there are many other algorithms that have the same hash format, impossible to know which function was used without testing them all.

 dCode retains ownership of the "Hash Identifier" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Hash Identifier" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, translator), or the "Hash Identifier" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Hash Identifier" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Hash Identifier" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Hash Identifier" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Hash Identifier" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.